ElemeFE/element/examples/docs/en-US/tooltip.md

 ```
 :::

-### Advanced Extensions
+### Advanced usage

-In addition to  basic usages, there are some attributes that allow you to customize your own ：
+In addition to basic usages, there are some attributes that allow you to customize your own:

-`transition` attribute allows you to customerize the animation in which the tooltip shows or hides , default value is `fade-in-linear`.
+`transition` attribute allows you to customize the animation in which the tooltip shows or hides, and the default value is `fade-in-linear`.

-`disabled` attribute allows you disable the `tooltip` 's prompt function.
-You just only set it to `boolean` type with value `true`.
+`disabled` attribute allows you to disable `tooltip`.
+You just need set it to `true`.

-Actually it is an extension based on [Vue-popper](https://github.com/element-component/vue-popper), you can use any attribute that are allowed in  Vue-popper.
+In fact, Tooltip is an extension based on [Vue-popper](https://github.com/element-component/vue-popper), you can use any attribute that are allowed in Vue-popper.

-Of cause, component Tooltip is powerful.
-You can see API below.

 :::demo
 ```html